-LRW I is a course that incoming, non-hybrid* students can take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and be able to lay a foundation for ultimate bar passage.
-While this course is required for some entering students based on their LSAT scores, it is open to all incoming first-year students.
-LRW I is designed to make sure students succeed.
+Legal Methods is a course that incoming students can take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and be able to lay a foundation for ultimate bar passage.
+This course is open to all incoming first-year students.
+Legal Methods is designed to make sure students succeed.

 Principles of Legal Analysis (PLA)

 PLA is a course that full-time, non-hybrid* students are required to take in the second semester of their first-year of law school if they end up on probation after their first semester of law school (probation = having a cumulative GPA under 2.2).
 This course is designed to address and remedy the academic and non-academic reasons for each students’ performance during the first semester through large group and one-on-one sessions.
 PLA is designed to help students get on track and off probation.

 Bar Prep Strategies: MPT is a two-credit course designed to teach, reiforce, and enhance the skills that are necessary for successful completion of law school and bar passage.
 Through MPT problems, group exercises, and individual feedback, students have the opportunity to master the skills of critical reading, legal analysis, and IRAC.
 While this course is required for some students, it is open to all students.